Our Model and Partners

 Iowa Heart Center Foundation

 We are excited to announce a new partnership with Iowa Heart Center Foundation, who are supporting SWITCH implementation starting in 2020.
-For more information about the Iowa Heart Center Foundation and their initiatives, click here.
+For more information about the Iowa Heart Foundation and their initiatives, click here.

 Iowa's 5210 Initiative

 SWITCH programming is consistent with other school-based initiatives such as 5210, which has been promoted through the Iowa Healthiest State Initiative.
 In fact, the same goals of 5210 are directly parallel to the same goals outlined in SWITCH.
+Iowa Healthiest State is also now working with the Make It OK campaign to help reduce the stigma of mental illness.
+SWITCH offers the Make It OK training to school staff who are a part of SWITCH.

 • 5 or more servings of fruits and vegetables